forumone/gesso/source/_patterns/03-layouts/header/header.md

 ---
-el: .l-navigation
+el: .l-header
-title: Navigation Region
+title: Header Layout
 ---
-_Layout for Navigation Region_
+_Layout for Header Region_

 ### Variables:
 * has_constrain: [boolean] True/False whether to add a constraint to block.